rubyonjets/jets/README.md

 * **AWS Lambda** is Functions as a Service.
 It allows you to upload and run functions without worrying about the underlying infrastructure.
 * **API Gateway** is the routing layer for Lambda.
 It is used to route REST URL endpoints to Lambda functions.

-The official documentation is at: [Ruby on Jets](http://rubyonjets.com).
+The official documentation is at [Ruby on Jets](http://rubyonjets.com).

 Refer to the official docs for more info, but here's a quick intro.